bcgov/cas-registration/docs/frontend/testing/playwright.md

 #### Prerequisites

 - To run playwright end-to-end tests for the first time, you may need to run `yarn playwright install --with-deps` to install the browsers
-  Ensure you have the configuration from file `bciers/apps/registration1/e2e/.env.local.example` in `bciers/apps/registration1/e2e/.env.local` with values reflecting instructions in file `bciers/apps/registration1/e2e/.env.local.example`
+  Ensure you have the configuration from file `bciers/bciers/.env.local.example` in `bciers/bciers/.env.local` with values reflecting instructions in file `bciers/bciers/.env.local.example`

   1.0 Ensure the server is running:

-Start the BCIERS apps and run the backend in two terminals:
+For BCIERS app tests the BCIERS apps and run the backend in two terminals:

 ```bash
 cd bci && yarn dev-all